rthaiva1/Space-game-online-score-IOS/README.md

 Future update: Add feature like boss and difficulty level

-Total commits :- 12 commits
+Total commits :- 15 commits

-Days worked on :- 7 days
+Days worked on :- 8 days

 Day 1:- created repository and made a plan for the project

-Day 2:- Started with background for the space game
+Day 2:- Started with a menu page for my game

-Day 3:- Added player for the space game

-Day 4:- Added Enemies who come randomly from different locations to destroy the player

-Day 5:- Gave bullets to player for destroying enemies

-Day 6:-  Added functionality like freeze, time, hammer and kill for the Player
+Day 3:- Tried adding collisions so that to keep score count

+Day 4:- Started with adding code for URL connectivity

+Day 5:- Continued working on getting data from server

-Day 7:- Fixed bugs and made this functionality working
+Day 6:-  Fixed bugs and successfullt retrieved data from my sql database

+Day 7:-  Started working on the high score scene to display the retrieved data from my sql

+Day 8:- Successfuly displayed the data